OUR HISTORY

 2010's

-Dr. José S. Villa is elevated to the position of Chief Executive Officer.
-Dr. Villa succeeded, John E. Menditto, who guided East Coast Migrant Head Start Project through the Designation Renewal System before stepping back into his role as Chief Legal Officer.
-Dr. Villa, like Rafael Guerra before him, focuses his efforts on improving the quality of services and continues to move East Coast Migrant Head Start Project to serving families in a direct service model.
-During this time, East Coast Migrant Head Start Project experienced a substantial increase in the number of non-mobile, seasonal families it served.
-In addition, at the end of the decade, eligibility for the Migrant and Seasonal Head Start program was expanded to include all families performing “agricultural labor” – not merely agricultural workers involved in the harvesting and production of tree and field crops.
+Dr. José S. Villa assumed the role of Chief Executive Officer, succeeding John E. Menditto, who had skillfully guided ECMHSP through the Designation Renewal System before resuming his position as Chief Legal Officer.
+Dr. Villa, following in the footsteps of Rafael Guerra, prioritized the enhancement of service quality and the transition towards a direct service model.
+During this period, ECMHSP saw a substantial increase in the number of non-mobile, seasonal families it served.
+Furthermore, eligibility for the Migrant and Seasonal Head Start program expanded to encompass all families engaged in "agricultural labor," extending beyond those solely involved in tree and field crop harvesting and production.

 2020's

-Dr. Villa announces his retirement and is succeed by Maria C. Garza.
-Maria, like Rafael and José before her, grew up in a farmworker family.
-Her experience as a farmworker child, and her career in leadership positions supporting the farmworker cause, made her uniquely qualified to lead East Coast Migrant Head Start Project into the next decade.
-The beginning of Maria’s tenure has been marked by a series of successes for East Coast Migrant Head Start Project– from navigating the COVID-19 pandemic, to expansion of ECMHSP’s model of excellent services to Indiana and Oklahoma; from extending services to agricultural workers in dairy, seafood, and nurseries to the authorship of preschool books published by Scholastic Education.
+Dr. José S. Villa announced his retirement, and Maria C. Garza succeeded him.
+Maria, much like Rafael and José before her, grew up in a farmworker family.
+Her personal experience as a farmworker child and her career in leadership roles supporting the farmworker cause uniquely positioned her to lead ECMHSP into the next decade.
+The beginning of Maria’s tenure has been marked by numerous achievements, from successfully navigating the challenges of the COVID-19 pandemic to expanding ECMHSP’s model of excellent services into Indiana and Oklahoma.
+The organization also extended its services to agricultural workers in dairy, seafood, and nurseries, while also making a significant contribution to preschool education through the publication of books by Scholastic Education.